ibm-cloudintegration/techguides/pages/cipbootcamp/cipbootcamp.md

 There are times where things may not be going right, so your best bet is to use `kubectl` commands to uncover more information about what is going on.
 If you post queries in Slack about trouble with the lab, we will be asking you to execute a series of these, depending upon what you were doing, and what error occured.
 A list of useful commands are provided below:

  - `kubectl get pods -n <some-namespace>` This command shows all of the pods in a given name space.
 Here you will see if any pods are up, down, errored or otherwise in transition.
  - `kubectl describe pods <some-pod> -n <some-namespace>` This will provide verbose information about a given pod.
 You can use the `describe` command for other objects.
+Describe also works with other kubernetes objects like node, pvc, svc etc.
  - `kubectl logs <some-object> -n <some-namespace>` This command will work with other objects as well.
 You can also tail the logs by using the `-f` switch at the end.

+ Further reference on kubectl commands can be found [here](https://kubernetes.io/docs/reference/kubectl/kubectl-cmds/)

  If you happen to mess up an install of the components, its not difficult to recover.
 You can use the ICP UI to remove the release or use the CLI by issuing `helm delete --purge <helm-release-name> --tls`.
 Be careful using this though, as this process is not reversable.
 Also note that removing API Connect requires additional steps.
 These are documented below under the API Connect heading.